wp-plugins/tabs-shortcode-and-widget/readme.txt

 * Page/post WYSIWYG editor by using the buttion in the editor
 * In sidebars by using the OTW Shortcode Widget
-* In template files by using the tab's shortcode and WP do_shortcode function
+* In template files by using the tab's shortcode and WordPress do_shortcode function

 **Custom styling**